ccoutant/dwarf-locations/013-generalize-address-spaces.md

 from.
 This is very similar to registers where every processor has its own set of registers and the context disambiguates which one the consumer should refer to.
-More formally when a pool of memory is context dependent each address space defines a locality scope amd locations within that address space are bound to a particular instance of storage with that scope.
+More formally when a pool of memory is context dependent each address space defines a locality scope and locations within that address space are bound to a particular instance of storage with that scope.